Home » HypoGal, Disability Insurance, Sheehan’s Syndrome and Relapsing Polychondritis

 After developing two rare diseases, piles of medical bills, being too sick to work, I realized that disability insurance is more important to my family's well-being than life insurance.

-I was always an advocate of life insurance, but my illness has opened my eyes to the long-term costs of having a severe chronic disease.
+I was always an advocate of life insurance, but my illness opened my eyes to the long-term costs of having a severe chronic disease.

 Without my disability insurance, my family would have been in financial ruin.